VentGrey/Nectar/README.md

 _Do not follow instructions from any other source!_

 ```
+# Test in local folder

+make run

-# Make
+# Install system wide

 sudo make install

 ```

 ### Usage

-After installation, search for `Nectar` in the menu/overview or type `Nectar` in the terminal.
+After installation, search for `Nectar` in the menu/overview or type `nectar` in the terminal.

 ### Plugin structure